 Widely considered an authority on complex, multiparty negotiations, Susskind has mediated countless complex disputes and, in his role with the Consensus Building Institute, advised the supreme courts of Israel, Ireland, and the Philippines; helped facilitate a variety of international treaty-making efforts; developed conflict assessment and joint fact-finding techniques; evaluated collaborative adaptive management efforts; and helped organizational leaders cultivate and improve their negotiating capabilities.

 M.S., Massachusetts Institute of Technology

 Ph.D., Massachusetts Institute of Technology

 Conflict, dispute resolution, mediation, and participatory planning, environmental planning and management, land use law and planning, landscape architecture and natural systems, real estate, urban information, technology, and media and analytics

-Good for Me, Great for You: Finding the Trading Zone and Winning at Win-Win Negotiation.
-Public Affairs, July 2014.
+- Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation.
+Public Affairs Press, 2014.

-Built to Win: Creating a World Class Negotiating Organization with Hal Movius, Harvard Business School Publishing Publication Date: 2009.
+- With Hallam Movius.
+Built to Win: Creating a World-Class Negotiating Organization.
+Harvard Business School Publishing, 2009.